pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-roleinheritance-break.md

 # spo file roleinheritance break

-Breaks inheritance of file.
+Breaks inheritance of a file.
 Keeping existing permissions is the default behavior.

 ## Usage